gdsfactory/gdsfactory/docs/contribution.md

   - gdsfactory ports have layer, port_type (optical, electrical, vertical_te, vertical_tm ...) and cross_section
   - gdsfactory adds renaming ports functions (clockwise, counter_clockwise ...)

-What nice things come from klayout?
+What nice things come from KLayout?

-- GDS viewer. gdsfactory can send GDS files directly to klayout, you just need to have klayout open
+- GDS viewer. gdsfactory can send GDS files directly to KLayout, you just need to have KLayout open
-- layer colormaps for showing in klayout, matplotlib, trimesh (using the same colors)
+- layer colormaps for showing in KLayout, matplotlib, trimesh (using the same colors)
 - fast boolean xor to avoid geometric regressions on Components geometry.
 Klayout booleans are faster than gdstk ones
 - basic DRC checks

-What functionality does gdsfactory provide you on top gdstk/klayout?
+What functionality does gdsfactory provide you on top gdstk/KLayout?

 - `@cell decorator` for decorating functions that create components
   - autonames Components with a unique name that depends on the input parameters